acalvino4/craft-embed-implicit-default/README.md

 # Embed Implicit Default

-Extends the twig embed tag to allow an implicit default block
+Extends the twig embed tag to allow an implicit default block.
+This package enables the easy installation and complete encapsulation of this construct for Craft CMS, but the logic is implemented in [Twig Embed Implicit Default](https://github.com/acalvino4/twig-embed-implicit-default) to remain applicable to any framework using twig.
+See that package for full documentation.

 ## Requirements